Make. Build. Do.

 The OETC/SVN Broadcast Center is facilitated through collaboration between OETC and School Video News, your on-line resource for teachers and administrators of TV/Video and Film production.

-The preferred hotel for the 2018 OETC is the Hyatt Regency Columbus.
-This downtown Columbus hotel is in the heart of the city, connected to the Greater Columbus Convention Center and within easy walking distance to the Arena District and Huntington Park - an ideal location for all OETC attendees and exhibitors!
+The preferred hotel for the 2019 OETC is the Hyatt Regency Columbus.
+This downtown Columbus hotel is in the heart of the city, connected to the Greater Columbus Convention Center and within easy walking distance to the Arena District and Short North Arts District - an ideal location for all OETC attendees and exhibitors!

 OETC Hotels and rates*